-The strongest council and community opposition to new housing projects is reportedly concentrated in Calgary and Rocky View County, while the two Calgaryarea cities of Strathmore and Cochrane present the least.
-This factor poses no deterrent to the average development in Edmonton.
+The strongest council and community opposition to new housing projects is reportedly concentrated in Calgary and Rocky View County, while Edmonton and the two Calgary-area cities of Strathmore and Cochrane present the least.
 While not many cities are reported as presenting a strong deterrent to development on average, no city shows a tendency to encourage development.